Super-Protocol/docs/docs/developers/offers/index.md

 - *Compute* – confidential computing resources where the solutions and data are executed inside the Trusted Execution Environment (TEE).

-- *Storage* – decentralized storages, such as Storj, where the offers' content, computation results and service files are stored.
+- *Storage* – decentralized storages, such as Storj, where the content, computation results and service files are stored.

 An *offer* is a solution, data, compute or storage that is made available on the Marketplace for all users.
 Offers cost money (TEE tokens) to use, prices set by their respective *providers*.
+Additionally, solutions and/or data are called *value offers* (because they add value), while TEE compute resources are called *tee* offers - you will encounter this when using CLI.

 Specifically solutions and data may be deployed without them being an offer: you can deploy your own application or a dataset privately without making them available on the Marketplace.